Friday, May 26, 2023

 Monday, January 09, 2023

-Mahatma Gandhi and the meaning of being a Pravasi Bharatiya
+Mahatma Gandhi and the Art of Travel

 On January 9, 1915, a lawyer and community organiser from Gujarat called Mohandas Karamchand Gandhi (at 46, already in late middle age) stepped off the ship SS Arabia at Bombay Harbour.
 Gandhi had spent the previous two decades in South Africa, where he had made a name for himself representing the civil cases of the prosperous merchants of Indian origin there and the struggle for political rights of indentured labourers of Indian origin in a society divided on racial lines.
 Before that, he had also spent a few years as a (fairly mediocre) student in England.